 Nick Beim focuses primarily on artificial intelligence, big data, software and fintech investments.
 He blogs on the economics of innovation at www.nickbeim.com.

-Nick led the initial venture investments in a number of today’s leading AI and big data innovators including Dataminr, a real-time AI platform that identifies critical breaking information from publicly available data sets; Percipient.ai, an advanced computer vision analytics platform for national and corporate security; Chisel.ai, an enterprise platform for a new class of intelligent insurance applications; and Intent Media, which enables companies to monetize their customer intent data assets with dynamic segmentation.
+Nick’s artificial intelligence investments include Dataminr, a real-time AI platform that identifies critical breaking information from publicly available data sets; Percipient.ai, an advanced computer vision analytics platform; Rebellion Defense, which develops AI-driven products that serve the mission of national defense; Chisel.ai, an enterprise platform for a new class of intelligent insurance applications; and Intent Media, a predictive analytics platform for ecommerce.

-Nick’s software investments include Quiq, a messaging-based customer service software platform; JBoss, which developed the most widely used open source application server (acquired by Red Hat); Conductor, the leading SaaS platform enabling enterprises to manage, monitor and optimize SEO (acquired by WeWork); and OatSystems, the RFID application platform company founded by the team at MIT that developed the standards for passive tag RFID (acquired by Check Point Systems).
+Nick’s software investments include Quiq, a messaging-based customer service software platform; JBoss, which developed the most widely used open source application server (acquired by Red Hat); Conductor, a SaaS application for SEO optimization (acquired by WeWork); and OatSystems, an RFID application platform company (acquired by Check Point Systems).